Towards More Robust and Accurate Sequential Recommendation with Cascade-guided Adversarial Training: Method

 \section{Method}

 We first introduce the proposed adversarial training algorithm that considers the cascade effects in sequential recommendation.
 Then, we propose an algorithm to effectively compute the cascade effects for each interaction in the user histories.
-The major notations used in the rest of the paper are summarized in Table \ref{Table:notation}.